osg-htc/docs/docs/data/osdf/install-origin-rpm.md

     out for special instructions related to the upgrade:

     !!! danger "Upgrading to a Pelican origin"
-        You will find upgrade-specific instructions here
+        You will find upgrade-specific instructions here.

 Installing the Origin
 ---------------------